-For example, our investigational novel AAV, 4D-C102, is designed to efficiently target human cardiomyocytes.
-Targeting is especially important when addressing diseases that impact cardiac cells, such as Fabry disease.
-Conventional AAVs 1, 8 and 9 have been used by competitors to target these cells; however, we believe the limited transduction with these AAVs may limit efficacy and lead to high dose requirements that present safety challenges.
-In preclinical studies, 4D-C102 exhibited significantly improved transduction of human cardiomyocytes (ventricular phenotype) compared to conventional AAVs across a wide range of concentrations, as shown below.
+In our second example of improved transduction versus conventional AAV vectors, our targeted and evolved vector C102 was invented to efficiently target human heart muscle cells (cardiomyocytes); C102 is used in 4D-310 for Fabry disease.
+Conventional AAV vectors AAV1, AAV8 and AAV9 have been used by competitors to target heart muscle cells; however, we believe limited transduction with these conventional AAV vectors may limit efficacy and lead to high dose requirements that may present safety challenges.
+In preclinical studies, C102 exhibited significantly improved transduction of human cardiomyocytes (ventricular phenotype) compared to conventional AAV vectors across a wide range of concentrations, as shown below.

-4D-C102 Exhibited Significantly Higher Transduction in Vitro Relative to Conventional AAV1, 8 and 9, in Human Cardiomyocytes of Ventricular Phenotype cTnT = cardiac troponin T, a marker of cardiomyocyte cell identity DAPI = a marker of cell nuclei
+C102 exhibited significantly higher transduction in vitro relative to conventional AAV1, AAV8 and AAV9, in human cardiomyocytes of ventricular phenotype.
+C102 transduced a higher percentage of cells than conventional AAV, and marker transgene expression was superior to conventional AAV cTnT = cardiac troponin T, a marker of cardiomyocyte cell identity DAPI = a marker of cell nuclei

-MOI = multiplicity of infection, a description of dose (vg per cell) for in vitro experiments vg = viral genome, a quantification of the viral particles present

-%EGFP+/cTnT+ Cells = the percentage of EGFP-expressing cells within the cTnT-expressing cardiomyocyte population, a quantification of the transduction efficiency of the capsid for the target cell type
+MOI = multiplicity of infection, a description of dose (vg per cell) for in vitro experiments %EGFP+/cTnT+ Cells = the percentage of EGFP-expressing cells within the cTnT-expressing cardiomyocyte population, a quantification of the transduction efficiency of the capsid for the target cell type